iterative/dvc.org/static/docs/commands-reference/commit.md

   is finished, use `dvc add`, `dvc commit`, or `dvc run` when appropriate to update DVC-files and to store data to the cache.
 - Sometimes we want to clean up a code or configuration file in a way that does not cause a result change.
-We might write in-line documentation with comments (we do document our code don't we?), or change indentation, or comment-out some debugging printouts, or any other change which does not introduce a change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of the DVC-files.
+We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change which doesn't introduce a change in the output of pipeline stages. `dvc commit` can help avoid rerunning the pipeline in these cases by forcing the update of the DVC-files.

 The last two use cases are **not recommended**, and essentially force update the DVC-files and save data to cache.
 They are still useful, but keep in mind that